-Patients present typically with fever, which can be undulating and last for 2-3 weeks.
-Arthralgia, myalgia and back pain are also common 5.
-Brucellosis may affect any system and so signs and symptoms are heterogeneous.
+Patients present typically with fever, which can be undulating and lasts for 2-3 weeks.
+Arthralgia, myalgia, and back pain are also common 5.
+Brucellosis may affect any system, so signs and symptoms are heterogeneous.
 Please see neurobrucellosis for manifestations of central nervous system infection.

 Brucella spp. are gram-negative coccobacilli, which are mostly spread animal-to-human via unpasteurised dairy products.
-There are a number of species that act as primary hosts to infect humans as secondary hosts.
-There are four main species that infect humans 1-4:
+A number of species can act as primary hosts to infect humans as secondary hosts.
+Four main species infect humans 1-4:

 Rarely, the more recently discovered fifth and sixth species B. ceti and B. pinnipediae - found in marine mammals - have been isolated in the context of neurobrucellosis.
-The CDC has classified the abortus, canis and suis Brucella species as "select agents" due to their potential to be aerosolized for bioterrorism purposes.
+The CDC has classified the Brucella abortus, canis, and suis species as "select agents" due to their potential to be aerosolized for bioterrorism purposes.

 Brucellosis may affect any body part and may be focal or systemic, but it has an affinity for infecting the spine:

 Brucella is eponymously named in honor of the early investigatory work into disease pathogenesis performed by Scottish microbiologist Sir David Bruce (1855-1931), who was born in Melbourne, Australia 9.